4 Reasons You Need A Mobile Friendly Website

 The truth is, they will punish you by lowering your ranking in their listings, if your site isn't mobile friendly.

-On March 26, 2018, Google announced that it is rolling out its "Mobile-first" indexing of the web after years of experimentation and testing.
+On March 26, 2018, Google announced they’re rolling out their "Mobile-first" indexing of the web after years of experimentation and testing.
 According to their blog post, Mobile-first indexing means Google will use the mobile version of a web page “for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for,” and by “primarily mobile,” Google is referring to the fact that the majority of people who use Google search, do so from mobile devices.

 In short, Google will start to look at mobile web pages to index the web, not desktop pages, and if you don't have a responsive (mobile friendly) website.
 GET ON IT.
 You can check to see if your website is mobile friendly, here.